On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Asymptotic Properties of Rejection and Importance Sampling Algorithm

-In this algorithm, $N$ is the number of simulations allowed by the computing budget, $N_{0}<N$ and $\{p_{k}\}$ is a sequence of acceptance rate, which we use to choose the bandwidth.
-The rule for choosing the new proposal distribution is based on approximating the mean and variance of the density proportional to $\pi(\theta)f_{ABC}(\bs_{obs}|\theta,\varepsilon)^{1/2}$, which is optimal in the sense of maximising the ESS of importance sampling \citep{fearnhead2012constructing}.
-It can be shown that these two moments are approximately equal to the mean and twice the variance of $\pi_{ABC}(\btheta)$ respectively. the mixture weight, $\beta$, we suggest using $0.05$.
-Since Algorithm \ref{alg:IIS} has the same simulation size as the rejection ABC and the additional calculations have negligible computational cost, the iterative procedure does not introduce additional computational
+In this algorithm, $N$ is the number of simulations allowed by the computing budget, $N_{0}<N$ and $\{p_{k}\}$ is a sequence of acceptance rates, which we use to choose the bandwidth.
+The maximum value $K_{\rm max}$ of $K$ is set such that $K_{\rm max}N_{0}=N/2$.
+The rule for choosing the new proposal distribution is based on approximating the mean and variance of the density proportional to $\pi(\theta)f_{\rm ABC}(\bs_{\rm obs}\mid \theta,\varepsilon)^{1/2}$, which is optimal \citep{fearnhead2012constructing}.
+It can be shown that these two moments are approximately equal to the mean and twice the variance of $\pi_{\rm ABC}(\btheta)$ respectively.
+For the mixture weight, $\beta$, we suggest a small value, and use $0.05$ in the simulation study below.